 A great repository of links, articles wallpaper and other goodies pertaining to Kubrick’s landmark SF extravaganza.

-In this ever-changing world in which we live in, it’s nice that Internet cultural touchstones such as the AICN remain, with a slightly refined layout from Harry Knowles’ original “throw all the text up in a huge block in all capital letters and plenty of typos and exclamation marks!!!” motif.
-The remaining capital letters and exclamation marks let me know that the world hasn’t changed all that much.
-Still, a great source of information for genre film fans.
+In this ever-changing world in which we live in, it’s nice that Internet cultural touchstones such as AICN remain, with a layout slightly refined from Harry Knowles’ original “throw all the text up in a huge block in all capital letters and plenty of typos and exclamation marks!!!” motif.
+The remaining capital letters and exclamation marks and ridiculous run-on sentences that unspool with nary a hint of punctuation less the pure unadulterated exuberance be even slightly dimmed by the heavy hand of an unfeeling editor let me know that the world hasn’t changed all that much.
+Still a great source of information for genre film fans.

 John Greenleaf Whittier once wrote, “Of all sad words of tongue or pen, the saddest are these, ‘It might have been.’”.
 Here is what might have been: A version of Alien III by famed Neuromancer author William Gibson, commissioned, then rejected, by 20th Century Fox.
 Then just pretend with all your might that they went with this one instead of the crushing disappointment we ended up with.